sasha-fedorov/rubiks-cube/README.md

 **All tests passed with no errors or warnings**, as confirmed by the validation result links above.

+You can find the validation-related fixes made during development by [this link](./documentation/testing.md#validation).

-## Testing
+## Testing and Bugfixing

-### Bugs
-During development, I used **[Chrome DevTools](https://developer.chrome.com/docs/devtools)** to test and debug the website across different screen sizes and devices.
-This helped identify and fix various layout bugs, alignment issues, and visual inconsistencies.
-Most of these improvements are documented in the project's **commit history**.
+For detailed information about testing, bugfixing, validation, and performance improvements, please refer to **[testing.md](./documentation/testing.md)**.

-### Lighthouse
+## Lighthouse

-To evaluate and enhance the site’s performance, accessibility, best practices, and SEO, I ran **[Lighthouse](https://developer.chrome.com/docs/lighthouse)** audits using the deployed on GitHub Pages version of the website.
-The final Lighthouse scores were all **97 or higher**, and changes made to improve these results can also be found in the commit history.
+To evaluate and enhance the site’s performance, accessibility, best practices, and SEO, I ran **[Lighthouse](https://developer.chrome.com/docs/lighthouse)** audits using the deployed version on GitHub Pages.
+The final Lighthouse scores were all **97 or higher**.

 ![Lighthouse Report Screenshot](./documentation/images/lighthouse.png)

+Details on the improvements made to achieve high Lighthouse scores are available  [here](./documentation/testing.md#lighthouse).

 ## License / Usage